 Agenda 2030 and the Global Food Loss Index

-Agenda 2030 Sustainable Development Goal (SDG) 12 “ensure sustainable consumption and production patterns” has target 12.3 “by 2030, halve the per capita global food waste at the retail and consumer level, and reduce food losses along production and supply chains including post-harvest losses”.
-FAO is working on the Global Food Loss Index (GFLI) indicator for 12.3.
-GFLI covers losses occurred on farm, during transport, in storage, and during processing; losses in retail and household are currently not covered.
-Presently, GFLI uses dietary energy supply, expressed in kilocalories (kcal), as the reference unit of measure.
+Agenda 2030 Sustainable Development Goal (SDG) 12 to “ensure sustainable consumption and production patterns” includes Target 12.3 “by 2030, halve the per capita global food waste at the retail and consumer level, and reduce food losses along production and supply chains including post-harvest losses”.
+FAO is working on the Food Loss Index (FLI) indicator for 12.3.
+Global Feed LCA Institute (GFLI) covers losses occurring on farms, during transport, in storage and during processing.
+Currently, losses in retail and households are not covered.
+The reference unit of measure used by GFLI is dietary energy supply, which is expressed in kilocalories (kcal).

-The Global Initiative on FLW Reduction has designed a case study method that specifically aims at collecting primary and empirical data on the causes of food losses in developing countries in selected food supply chains.
-The methodological sequence follows the 4-S approach: 1) Screening, 2) Sampling and Survey, 3) Synthesis, and concluding with the elaboration of a Final Report.
-It has been tested in Kenya for the banana, maize, milk, and fish subsectors.
+The Global Initiative on FLW reduction has designed a case study method to specifically collect primary and empirical data on the causes of food losses in developing countries in selected food supply chains.
+The methodological sequence follows the 4-S approach: Screening, Sampling, Survey and Synthesis, concluding with the elaboration of a Final Report.
+The methodology is available as an e-learning course in the Resources page in English, French and Spanish.

-German Federal Enterprise for International Cooperation (GIZ) developed a methodology for rapid value chain assessment and does not intend to provide sufficient data for evidence-based policy.
-It helps identifying loss hot spots that can be followed by in-depth analyses.
-The toolset has been tested on white rice value chain in Nigeria.
+The German Federal Enterprise for International Cooperation (GIZ) developed a methodology to rapidly assess value chains, but does not intend to provide sufficient data for evidence-based policy.
+The tool helps identify loss hot spots that can be followed up by in-depth analyses.
+The toolset has been tested on the white rice value chain in Nigeria